stablekernel/aqueduct/doc/db/serialization.md

 ```

 Transient properties may also be used as inputs when deserializing a `Map` into a model object by marking the property with `@transientInputAttribute`.
 For example, consider how to handle user passwords.
 The persistent type - a direct mapping to the database - does not have a password property for security purposes.
 Instead, it has a password hash and a salt.
-An model type could then define a password property, which automatically set the salt and hash of the password in the underlying persistent type:
+An instance type could then define a password property, which automatically set the salt and hash of the password in the underlying persistent type:

 ```dart
 class User extends Model<_User> implements _User {